-The Mayor is considered the Chief Executive Officer of the Municipality he represents.
-To become Mayor of a municipality a person must be a resident and qualified elector of the city or town in which he seeks office.
-To be a qualified elector, you must be 18 years of age and have resided within the municipality for at least 90 days prior to the general municipal election.
+in any city of town, the Mayor is considered the Chief Executive Officer of the municipality he or she represents.
+To become mayor, a person must be a resident and qualified voter of the city or town in which they seek office.
+To be a qualified voter, you must be 18 years old and have lived in the municipality for at least 90 days prior to the general municipal election.

-The Mayor is elected by the residents from the municipality to which he is seeking office.
-To be elected by the residents, demonstrates the confidence of the electors.
+The Mayor is elected by the residents from the municipality to which he or she is seeking office.
+To be elected by the residents, they must demonstrate the confidence of the electors.
 The office carries with it a trust, respect and prestige which gives the Mayor considerable influence over public opinion.